MatInGit/lume-deployment/readme.md

 - [ ] ~~`p4p_server` cannot be an input to the transformation layer.~~ Fix implemented needs more testing to tick off.
 - [ ] `k2eg` will not work correctly if the PVs or CAs are not available.
+- [ ] `p4p_server` does not publish out of s3df, so deployments using it have to be local or daemon ones.
+Such as the image example untill this is addressed.

 ### Future work
 - [ ] Batch processing for models that require it.